jorgehernandezSF/sfra_demo/README.md

 # README #
 # sfra_demo

 This is a sample repository that complements the Fast Path to B2C Developer Certification.
-This program is available in <a href="https://partners.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F93A000000HYcs">this Partner Community chatter group.</a>
+This program is available in the Partner Community Learning Path (https://partnernavigator.salesforce.com/s/b2ccommerce?step=2), with a corresponding Fast Path to B2C Commerce chatter group in the Partner Community.

-The goal is to provide sample files to showcase key concepts used in Storefront Reference Application (SFRA), Page Designer, Jobs Framework and OCAPI.
+The goal is this demo cartridge to provide sample files to showcase key concepts used in Storefront Reference Application (SFRA), Page Designer, Jobs Framework and OCAPI.

 The examples cover these areas:
 1. Extending controllers, models and scripts